Selective Dorsal Rhizotomy: An Overview

 Sensitivity of the skin on the feet and legs is common following SDR surgery, but usually goes away within two months.
 Temporary changes in bladder control are also relatively common, but usually cease within a few weeks.

-Who are Candidates for SDR surgery?
+Who are Candidates for Selective Dorsal Rhizotomy surgery?

 SDR is generally performed on children with spastic CP between the ages of 3 and 10, though older children are sometimes candidates.
 Because SDR involves considerable post-op rehabilitation, candidates for this surgery are cognitively able to follow directions.